nding17/jupyslides/README.md

   Notice that, the name of each image file ends with a number - this is critical as it tells the tool the sequence of the slides, for example, ```Slide1.png```, ```Slide2.png```, ```Slide3.png``` etc. The slides will then be sorted in ascending order.

   Under any circumstances that PowerPoint does not generate these numbers, please manually add the number at the end of the file.
 Any file without a number in the end will be IGNORED.
-If you are not working with Microsoft PowerPoint, please make sure that you have fulfilled the above requirements.
+If you are not working with Microsoft PowerPoint, please make sure you have fulfilled the above requirements.

 * ### Step 2 - Initialization
   Starting from this step, you are assumed to have already exported your PPT in a folder with a bunch of images.
-Please make sure that you are aware of the path of this folder.
+Please make sure you are aware of the path of this folder.
 If you are not sure where the folder is, you can ```cd``` into the PPT folder, and type the command ```pwd``` to check where it is located in your system.

   Below is the quickest way to initiate your slides
   ```python